anttisalonen/progbook/rst/png.rst

 * The switch-case statement
 * typedef

 We'll end up with a program that can parse some parts of a PNG file and display what it parsed.
 The program will be around 150 lines of code.
-The author wrote the program in about two hours.
 The reader should ideally be able to finish the exercises within 40 hours.

 Introduction to PNG
 ===================